crispinprojects/speakingcalendar/README.md

 or double click on the "talkcalendar" file.
 Talk Calendar must have executable permissions to execute.
 Right click it and choose Properties->Permissions and tick allow "Executable as Program".

-To add Talk Calendar to the system menu modify the "talkcalendar.desktop" entry file provided in the download.
-A desktop entry for an application, or .desktop file, provides metadata about an application such as its name, icon, command to execute and other properties.
+To add Talk Calendar to the system menu modify the "talkcalendar.desktop" file provided in the download.
+A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 For user-specific applications desktop files can be located locally in the ~/.local/share/applications/ directory.
 Local user entries take precedence over system entries.

 The "talkcalendar.desktop" file is shown below.
 You need to modify this using your own user name and directory locations.
+For example, if your user name is "tiki" and you install local applications in a folder called "Software" and you create a folder called "talkcalendar " to store the Talk Calendar binary executable then the executable path would be "Exec=/home/tiki/Software/talkcalendar/talkcalendar".
+The Exec variable defines the command to execute when launching an application, in this case, the talkcalendar binary executable.
+The Path variable tells the system where to look for the executable and the calendar database.
 The Icon variable specifies the path to the icon file associated with application.
-The Exec variable defines the command to execute when launching an application.
-The Path variable tells the system where to look for the executable and in this case the calendar database.
 In a .desktop file, you need to use absolute and full paths.

 ```
 [Desktop Entry]
-Version=0.2.7
+Version=0.2.9
 Type=Application
 Name=Talk Calendar
 Comment=Talking calendar
-Icon=/home/username/folder/talkcalendar/calendar.png
-Exec=/home/username/folder/talkcalendar/talkcalendar
-Path=/home/username/folder/talkcalendar
+Icon=/home/your-user-name/folder/talkcalendar/calendar.png
+Exec=/home/your-user-name/folder/talkcalendar/talkcalendar
+Path=/home/your-user-name/folder/talkcalendar
 X-GNOME-UsesNotifications=true
 Categories=Calendar;Office;
+MimeType=text/calendar;
 ```

-Copy your modified  "talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
+Copy your modified  "talkcalendar.desktop" file to the ***~/.local/share/applications/***  hiden directory (tick the "Show Hidden Files" option in the file explorer).
 Create the ~/.local/share/applications/ directory if it does not already exist.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 ## Calendar Usage